InitialDLab/AIPro/README.md

 	- `cd web/`
 	- `npm install`
 	- `npm build`
-5. Serve the front end from `web/public`, or run `npm start` from the web directory for development
+5. Serve the front end from `web/public`, or run `npm start` from the web directory for hot-reload development
 6. Create an account, then start building pipelines!
+You can manage pipeline runs from within the browser as well.

 ## :octocat:[Get started with command line](#octocatget-started-command-line)
 1. Clone this repository